Dirt-Road-Development/sfuel-distribution-contract/README.md

 ### What does this repo do?
 The client side of Proof-of-Work on SKALE is very flexible.
 The contract on the other hand is very simple and acts identical to a faucet.
 However, in order to be compatible with community tools and make the deployment both easier and faster;
 this repository offers a simple solution to get the Proof-of-Work distribution running on your SKALE chain quickly.
-Additionally, after deploying to your chain, your chain is then immediatley compatible with the (sFUEL Station)[https://sfuel.station].
+Additionally, after deploying to your chain, your chain is then immediatley compatible with the [sFUEL Station](https://sfuel.station).

 ## Installation